alou-S/amdk/README.md

-# amdk
+# amdk (Android Memory Daemon Kryo)
-Script made to prevent Android Memory Daemons from killing apps.
+Script made to prevent and freeze Android Memory Daemons from killing apps.

 The script gives an app immunity against oomd and disables lmkd.
 Only works with root.